pantheon-systems/documentation/source/content/guides/local-development/06-wordpress-phpstorm.md

 ---
 title: Local Development on Pantheon
 subtitle: Configure PhpStorm for WordPress
-description: Configure your local environment to build a WordPress plugin or theme using JetBrains PhpStorm.
+description: Configure your local environment to build a WordPress plugin or theme with JetBrains PhpStorm.
 cms: "WordPress"
 categories: [develop]
 tags: [plugins]